KQID-FM

-KQID-FM (93.1 MHz, "Q93") is a Top 40 (CHR) radio station licensed to Alexandria, Louisiana.
+KQID-FM (93.1 MHz, "Q93") is an American Top 40 (CHR) radio station licensed to Alexandria, Louisiana.
 The station serves the Central Louisiana, northern Acadiana, Natchez, Mississippi, and Monroe, Louisiana.
 The station is owned by Cenla Broadcasting.
 Its studios are located on Texas Avenue in Alexandria, and its transmitter is located southwest of Jena, Louisiana.

 KQID-FM-HD2

-K265FB (100.9 FM Translator, "Magic 100.9") is a Soft adult contemporary radio station in Alexandria, Louisiana.
-It signed on in February, 2015.
-It rebroadcasts KQID-FM HD2.
+KQID-FM's second HD Radio channel carries a Soft adult contemporary format, branded "Magic 100.9" in reflection of its simulcast on FM translator K265FB (100.9).

 KQID-FM-HD3

 KQID-HD3 simulcasts the programming of KDBS 1410 AM "ESPN 94.7" and FM translator K234CY 94.7 FM.